denog/denog.github.io/de/meetings/denog15/features.md

 We’d like to thank our friends at <a href="https://nix.cz">nix.cz</a> warmly for making the "Meet" tool available to us!

+More information about the "Meet" tool and helpful steps can be found here: <a href="meetmesessions.html">Meet Me Sessions</a>.

 ## Job Board
 You attend DENOG15, the largest network operator conference in Germany, and it comes to your mind that someone in the crowd could be a match for one of your open job offers?
 That’s a brilliant idea!
 DENOG is offering a job board for the first time this year!